roscoestar/roscoestar.github.io/_posts/2019-11-16-media-recs.markdown

 This book takes the reader on a tour through the Mesozoic, looking at the age of reptiles in detail while also presenting the author's own experience as a paleontologist.
 It's very recent, and thus serves as a good primer on the modern theories about dinosaurs.
 It's also a very compelling narrative, and the author is a world-renowned expert on tyrannosaurs, so his insights into what made that specific group so successful are presented here.

+### The Dinosaurs Rediscovered: How a Scientific Revolution is Rewriting History
+Type: book

+Creator: Michael J. Benton

+Audience: paleo fans looking to start learning about modern scientific methods

+This book focuses more on recent discoveries and methods that have cast old assumptions and depictions of dinosaurs in a new light.
+Its scope includes new ways of dating and analyzing dinosaur body fossils; new strategies for reconstructing how dinosaurs behaved, breathed, and moved; and beautiful sketches and descriptions of individual dinosaur genera that sometimes take up an entire two-page spread.

 ### The Palaeoartist's Handbook
 Type: art book